financelurker/crypto-trades-firefly-iii/README.md

 This service lets you import your movements on supported crypto trading platforms to your Firefly III account.
 Keep an overview of your traded crypto assets.

-## Supported crypto trading platform / exchanges for trades
-- Binance (formerly known as [binance-firefly-iii](https://github.com/financelurker/binance-firefly-iii))
-  - "notes identifier": "crypto-trades-firefly-iii:binance"

-In the doing:
-- Crypto.com
-- Kraken
-- coinbase
-- ...

-This module runs stateless next to your Firefly III instance (as Docker container or standalone) and periodically processes new data from your configured crypto trading platform.
-Just spin it up and watch your trades being imported right away.

 ## Imported Movements from Crypto Trading Platform to Firefly III

 The following movements on your crypto trading platform account will be imported to your Firefly III instance:

 ### Executed trades
-- creates transactions for each trade happened automatically
+- Creates transactions for each trade happened automatically
   - adds/lowers funds to/from your "security" account - the asset account of the coin you have bought or sold in that trade
   - lowers/adds funds to/from your "currency" account - the asset account of the coin you have sold or bought in that trade
   - transactions get a tag <crypto trading platform> assigned (e.g. "binance")